itsmohitkr/csv-file-process-application/readme.md

 `Note`: To test the application, use a CSV file formatted as shown here: [Link to sample csv file](https://docs.google.com/spreadsheets/d/1Z_FfReSMCGYQajYKQwEt46LSO2rwVPywnY-ywxbeM60/edit?usp=sharing)

-1. **Frontend**: User interface for uploading CSV files and checking the status of processed files.
-(Deployed link:)[https://csv-file-processing-frontend.onrender.com]
+1. **Frontend**: User interface for uploading CSV files and checking the status of processed files: [Deployed link](https://csv-file-processing-frontend.onrender.com)
 2. **Backend**: File upload handling, image processing, S3 integration, and database interaction.
 3. **Database**: PostgreSQL database for storing metadata and tracking `requestId`.
 4. **AWS S3**: Used for storing both original and processed images, as well as CSV files.